de-grote/aoc2023/readme.md

 * day 15: I love how today I could use ``u8``s for almost everything, and probably is the best datatype for today.

+* day 16: This is probably the most indented code I have ever written in rust so far.

 ---

 Thanks for reading!